 During the third panel discussion panelists provided deep insights into all chief aspects of work force management and how new approaches could be invented to drive organizational strategies.
 The discussion also included a deep focus on devising ways to connect workforce data and organizational outcomes.
 The discussion alluded to the growing awareness among all organizations across the country about creating new approaches to address issues like diversity, mobility and leadership capability and to enable high quality workforce planning.

 Mrs. Tapati Mondal, Associate Director - HR, Ernst & Young India, termed the initiative as a great opportunity for building networks; not only for HR aspirants and enthusiasts, but also for the representatives of the organizations.
 She said, "This conference has really been an eye-opener to me in a sense that it brought to light many important aspects of HR discipline.
 The panel that I was a part of connected really well with the audience and I think it opened up a networking opportunity for me as well.
-I really enjoyed being here as a part of this discussion and look forward to participate in Jain University's further initiatives."
+I really enjoyed being here as a part of this discussion and look forward to participate in Jain (Deemed-to-be University) 's further initiatives."

 The fourth and the final panel discussion focused on company's learning offerings.
 The discussion stressed how advances in technology, shifts in demographics, and the constant competitive necessity to upgrade workforce skills have disrupted corporate learning.
 All panelists alike held up the fact that organizations have to create innovative platforms that turn employee learning and development into a self-driven pursuit.
 The discussion also brought to notice a range of avenues that can be utilized by organizations to drive employee-centric learning.